motaharinia/springboot-microservice-grpc-eureka/README.md

     - if your windows account is for example "myuser" and you have "C:\Users\MyUser\.m2\repository\com\motaharinia\MsUtility" folder, remove it.
     - open msutility project by IntellliJ IDEA(enable auto import , Windows defender automatic fix) and check in "project structure" that jdk 13 is selected.
     - in IntellliJ IDEA open right side maven panel and select lifecycle/install and run maven to build it in "C:\Users\MyUser\.m2\repository\com\motaharinia\MsUtility"
+4. msjpautility build:
+    - if your windows account is for example "myuser" and you have "C:\Users\MyUser\.m2\repository\com\motaharinia\MsJpaUtility" folder, remove it.
+    - open msjpautility project by IntellliJ IDEA(enable auto import , Windows defender automatic fix) and check in "project structure" that jdk 13 is selected.
+    - in IntellliJ IDEA open right side maven panel and select lifecycle/install and run maven to build it in "C:\Users\MyUser\.m2\repository\com\motaharinia\MsJpaUtility"
-4. msdiscoveryserver start:
+5. msdiscoveryserver start:
     - open msdiscoveryserver project by IntellliJ IDEA (enable auto import , Windows defender automatic fix) and check in "project structure" that jdk 13 is selected.
     - run msdiscoveryserver project and open "http://localhost:8761" to monitor eureka clients that register themselves later on eureka server.
-5. msgeo and mslogin start:
+6. msgeo and mslogin start:
     - follow msgeo and mslogin steps like "springboot-caching" and "springboot-indexinghibernatesearch" steps in their repository readme project description, that you can run these two projects.
     - open msgeo project by IntellliJ IDEA (enable auto import , Windows defender automatic fix) and check in "project structure" that jdk 13 is selected.
     - run msgeo project with "dev" active profile (IntelijIDEA: Run -> Edit Configuration -> Spring Boot -> XXXApplication -> Environment -> VM Options: -Dspring.profiles.active=dev)